 Credit rating agencies are also flagging potential downgrades to Origin’s credit ratings.

-The developments are worrying because coal still produces 75 percent of the country’s energy.
+The developments are worrying because coal still produces 75% of the country’s energy.

-If the whole coal fleet would suddenly disappear from the market, the lights would go out and electricity prices would be stratospheric because supply would be so low.
+If the entire coal fleet would suddenly disappear from the market, the lights would go out and electricity prices would be stratospheric because supply would be so low.